orbitalquark/textadept/doc/04_WorkingWithFiles.md

 ## Buffers

-One of the first things notably absent when opening multiple files in Textadept is the lack of a tab bar showing the open files.
-This design decision allowed Textadept to support unlimited split views from the very beginning.
-Having a single tab bar for multiple views causes confusion and having one tab bar per view clutters the interface.

-Instead of having tabs, Textadept has the buffer browser.
-Press `Ctrl+B` (`⌘B` on Mac OSX | `M-B` or `M-S-B` in curses) to open it.
+Despite the fact that Textadept can display multiple buffers with a tab bar, the buffer browser is usually a faster way to switch between buffers or quickly assess which files are open.
+Press `Ctrl+B` (`⌘B` on Mac OSX | `M-B` or `M-S-B` in curses) to display this browser.

 ![Buffer Browser](images/bufferbrowser.png)